2Fac3R/restaurant/README.md

 ## API Testing

-You can find a postman collection file "Restaurants API Test.postman_collection.json" in the root directory.
+You can find two postman collection files (local, remote heroku app) in the root directory.

 ## API Documentation